 Though he logged more years with the Dodgers and Cubs, Buckner's time with the Red Sox is the period he's most remembered for—specifically because of a fielding error that cost the Red Sox a game during the 1986 World Series.

 On October 26, 1986, New York Met Mookie Wilson's routine ground ball passed right through Bill Buckner's legs, forcing a Game Seven that the Mets would also win.

-You've seen the clip and heard the call ("Gets by Buckner!"), but did you know Buckner himself laid out the scenario weeks before the fateful play?
+You've seen the clip and heard the call, but did you know that Buckner himself laid out the scenario weeks before the fateful play?

 On October 6, 1986, Buckner was interviewed by WBZ-TV's Don Shane about the pressures of postseason play.
-In a quote that recently appeared in ESPN's Steve Bartman documentary Catching Hell, Buckner eerily explains his worst case scenario:
+In a quote that later appeared in ESPN's Steve Bartman documentary Catching Hell, Buckner eerily explains his worst case scenario:

 "The dreams are that you're gonna have a great series and win.
 The nightmares are that you're gonna let the winning run score on a ground ball through your legs.
 Those things happen, you know.
 I think a lot of it is just fate."

 According to Dan Shaughnessy's 1997 book At Fenway: Dispatches from Red Sox Nation, the footage didn't resurface until 1995, when intern Maggie McGrath spent two weeks looking through old tapes after a viewer said he remembered the interview.

 When Buckner returned to Boston as a free agent in 1990, the city made it clear that there were no hard feelings.
 "Opening Day I got a great ovation," Buckner told ESPN in 2006.
 "Fans in Boston are really good.
 They really are.
 They liked me and they were always good to me, and I think they just got caught up in the media.
 Overall, they were good.
 That was probably why tears came to my eyes, and it was pretty emotional."